-The Supplier Diversity Program (formerly known as Affirmative Market Program) was established in September, 2010 via Executive Order 524 to promote equality in the state contracting market by ensuring full participation of minority and women owned business enterprises (M/WBEs) in all areas of state contracting including construction, design, goods and services.
-Find out about opportunities in the state contracting market for minority and women owned business enterprises, and for resources & guidance to assist vendors in completing their SDP Plan.
+The Supplier Diversity Program was established in September, 2010 via Executive Order 524 to promote equality in the state contracting market by ensuring full participation of minority and women owned business enterprises (M/WBEs) in all areas of state contracting including construction, design, goods and services.

 For any questions on the Commonwealth's Supplier Diversity Program please contact our office.